OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 ![](images/100/open_terminal.PNG)

--	From the terminal screen change to the OGG181_WHKSHP/Lab1 directory and execute the database startup script "startup.sh".
-Type:
+-	From the terminal screen change to the OGG181_WHKSHP/Lab1 directory and execute the database startup script "./startup.sh". as shown below:

-		./startup.sh

 -	This will take about 5 minutes.